 If people come to church on Easter, they have some kind of religious bone in their body, which means they also understand the nature of giving to charity.
-But nothing turns people off like a shameless ask for money if it's not connected to the fruitfulness of ministry.
-Nonetheless, they came to your church because they thought it a valuable enough place to worship.
-If it's worthy to worship at, it's probably worthy to give to.
+But nothing turns people off like a shameless ask for money if it's not connected to ministry's fruitfulness.
+Nonetheless, they joined you on Easter because they thought it a valuable enough place to worship.
+If it's worthy to worship at, it's probably worthy of giving.

-- Help people understand that giving to the church is giving to life-change. - Share the fruitfulness of your ministry by providing testimonies of transformation. - Invite people to be part of what God is doing in their community. - Avoid long-winded pitches to raise a certain amount or meet a specific goal. - · Keep your invitation to give simple, confident, and Spirit-led.
+- Help people understand that giving to the church is giving to life change. - Share the fruitfulness of your ministry by providing testimonies of transformation. - Invite people to be part of what God is doing in their community. - Avoid long-winded pitches to raise a certain amount or meet a specific goal. - Keep your invitation to give simple, confident, and Spirit-led.